Lorento34/redbelly/README.md

 3- Düğüme (Node) reset atmak için aşağıda ki komutları kullanın.

-- Rbbc'i kapatmak için aşağıda ki komutla sayısını öğreniyoruz.
+- Aşağıda ki komut Rbbc'yi kapatmak için size bir rakam verecek.

 ```ruby
 pgrep rbbc